SwissDataScienceCenter/renku/docs/developer/setup.rst

 Accessing the platform components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The main web interface for Renku can be accessed by running the follwoing in the terminal:
+The main web interface for Renku can be accessed by running the following in the terminal:

 .. code-block:: console